LeoDog896/webpage/src/routes/article/deno-ansi-injection/+page.md

 slug: deno-ansi-injection
 ---

-Deno is a wonderful project, and I'm a big fan.
+Deno is a wonderful project (and i <3 it).
 I've been following the project for a few years now, and it is one of my favourite scripting runtimes, even more than python.
 It's a great way to run TypeScript (and, unfortunately, JavaScript) code on the server side, and its package model + permission system proves extremely powerful.

 However, the project for me served as a good start on my first few CVEs.